A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Introduction

-Our simple modification to Arora's scheme~\cite{Arora98} makes it a provably much more efficient algorithm.
-The resulting algorithm runs in near-linear time, and also improves the running time dependence on $\eps$ all the way to conditional optimality: we show that an EPTAS with an asymptotically better dependence on $\eps$ in the exponent is not possible under Gap-ETH, for constant dimension~$d$.
-The simpler result for $d=2$ reads as follows:

-\begin{theorem} There is a randomized $(1+\eps)$-approximation scheme that solves \textsc{Euclidean TSP} in two dimensions in $2^{\Oh(1/\eps)} n \polylog(n)$ time.\footnote{ Our results hold in the word-RAM model in which we assume all point coordinates can be stored in a single word (similarly as in \cite{Arora98}).} The algorithm does not make use of spanners. \end{theorem}

-Thus, we improve the previously best $(1/\eps)^{\Oh(1/\eps)}$ dependence of $\eps$ in the running time of~\cite{RaoS98} down to $2^{\Oh(1/\eps)}$.
-We believe that the algorithm is simpler than the approach from~\cite{RaoS98,BartalG13} (though our analysis of the promised approximation guarantee is less direct than~\cite{Arora98}).
+Thus, we improve the previously best $(1/\eps)^{\Oh(1/\eps^{d-1})}$ dependence of $\eps$ in the running time of~\cite{RaoS98} to $2^{\Oh(1/\eps^{d-1})}$.
+Note that here and in the sequel, our big-$\Oh$ notation hides factors that depend only on $d$ since it is assumed to be constant.
+Our running times are double exponential in the dimension $d$, which is expected because of Trevisan's lower bound~\cite{Trevisan00}.

-Our algorithm also naturally extends to higher dimensions, but one needs to track the connectivity requirements of the dynamic programming solutions more carefully, using representative sets and the rank-based approach~\cite{rank-based,fast-hamiltonicity-jacm}.
-This gives a running time of $2^{\Oh(1/\eps)^{d-1}}n\log^{\Oh(1)}n$ for any fixed dimension $d \ge 2$.
-Note that here and in the sequel our big-$\Oh$ notation hides factors that depend only on $d$ since it is assumed to be constant.
-Our procedure introduces extra logarithmic factors in $n$, but these can be removed by incorporating the use of spanners as done by Rao and Smith~\cite{RaoS98}.
-Precisely, we obtain the following general result: \begin{theorem}[Main result] For any integer $d\geq 2$ there is a randomized $(1+\eps)$-approximation scheme for \textsc{Euclidean TSP} in $\Reals^d$ that runs in $2^{\Oh(1/\eps)^{d-1}}n + \poly(1/\eps) \cdot n\log n$ time.\textsuperscript{\ref{fnmodel}} Moreover, this cannot be improved to a $2^{o((1/\eps)^{d-1})}\cdot \poly(n)$ time algorithm, unless Gap-ETH fails. \end{theorem} Our lower bound for \textsc{Euclidean TSP} is derived from an construction for \textsc{Hamiltonian Cycle} in grid graphs~\cite{frameworkpaperjournal} in combination with Gap-ETH~\cite{Dinur16,ManurangsiR17} (see Section~\ref{sec:lower-bounds}).

-Our approximation scheme inherits many properties from the approximation scheme of~\cite{Arora98}.
-Our running times are double exponential in the dimension $d$, which is expected because of Trevisan's lower bound~\cite{Trevisan00}, and can be derandomized at the cost of an extra $n^d$ factor in the running time.
+Theorem~\ref{thm:tsp} improves the running time dependence on $\eps$ all the way to conditional optimality: we show that an EPTAS with an asymptotically better dependence on $\eps$ in the exponent is not possible under Gap-ETH, for constant dimension~$d$.
+Note that our algorithms can be derandomized at the cost of an extra $n^d$ factor in the running time, which maintains conditional optimality in terms of $\eps$.

-\paragraph{Applicability for other geometric problems} Another property that our approximation scheme inherits from~\cite{Arora98} is that it can be readily employed for several different geometric optimization problems.
-For brevity we will not explore all these problems in this work, and merely focus in detail on another famous geometric optimization problem: the \textsc{(Rectilinear) Steiner Tree} problem.